WrestleMania X-Seven: Event

 The eighth match, dubbed "TLC II", was the Tables, Ladders, and Chairs match for the WWF Tag Team Championship between the Hardy Boyz, Edge and Christian and the Dudley Boyz, the defending champions.
 Respective associates of each tag team, Spike Dudley for the Dudley Boyz, Rhyno for Edge and Christian, and Lita for the Hardy Boyz, interfered during the match.
 With Spike (who had just taken a chair shot to the head from Lita) and Rhyno (who had already been dispatched by Jeff Hardy) both laying on two tables outside the ring, Jeff Hardy set up a huge ladder beside them and performed a Swanton Bomb onto them through the tables with most of his body landing on Spike, taking him out of the match.
 Lita was taken out of the match when Bubba Ray and D-Von Dudley performed a 3-D on her.
-When Jeff tried to unhook the belts but had the ladder beneath him pulled away by Bubba Ray, leaving him hanging in the air, and allowing Edge to jump off another ladder and spear Jeff to the ground at a height of 12 feet.
+Jeff tried to unhook the belts but had the ladder beneath him pulled away by Bubba Ray, leaving him hanging in the air, and allowing Edge to jump off another ladder and spear Jeff to the ground at a height of 12 feet.
 Bubba Ray and Matt Hardy climbed the same ladder but Rhyno tipped the ladder over, sending Bubba Ray and Matt through four stacked tables at ringside and taking them out of the match.
 D-Von then set the ladder up again and attempted to grab the titles, but was held back by Edge.
 With Edge holding onto D-Von's legs, Christian sat on Rhyno's shoulders as he climbed up the ladder and unhooked the belts, making him and Edge the new Tag Team Champions.
 A total of 9 tables were destroyed in this match, and every performer involved except D-Von and Lita went through at least one table.

 The ninth match was a gimmick battle royal, involving nineteen WWF alumni famous for their outlandish gimmicks.
 To further increase the nostalgia, former announcers "Mean Gene" Okerlund and Bobby "The Brain" Heenan handled commentary for the match.
 The Iron Sheik won the match by throwing Hillbilly Jim out of the ring.
-In revenge for being eliminated, Sgt.
+As revenge for being eliminated, Sgt.
 Slaughter reentered the ring and put him in the Cobra Clutch.